AmrWalidi/TrendMall/README.md

-# TrendMallJSF
+# TrendMall

-TrendMallJSF is a Java-based web application developed using **JavaServer Faces (JSF)**.
+Java-based web application developed using **JavaServer Faces (JSF)**.
 It represents a sample shopping mall / e-commerce style project built for learning and demonstration purposes.

 ---